Viacom, Time Warner Cable reach iPad views settlement

 The settlement resolves lawsuits that Viacom and Time Warner Cable filed against each other in April 2011.

-Viacom settled a similar iPad streaming lawsuit with Cablevision Systems Corp CVC.N last August.
+Viacom settled a similar iPad streaming lawsuit with Cablevision Systems Corp last August.

 The popularity of iPad tablets and other mobile devices has caused friction between content providers such as Viacom and cable companies over whether various means to distribute programming violate contractual or trademark rights.